AsafManela/HurdleDMR.jl/docs/src/index.md

 statistic, and is useful for reducing the d dimensional counts in a potentially much lower dimension matrix `z`.

-To get a sufficient reduction projection in direction of Food for the above example
+To get a sufficient reduction projection in direction of vy for the above example
 ```julia
 z = srproj(m,counts,1,1)